lmweber/CrispantCal/README.md

 This repository contains .R source code files, and a .tar.gz archive required to install the app locally.

-Information and instructions available at: [http://lmweber.github.io/CrispantCal/](http://lmweber.github.io/CrispantCal/)
+Information and instructions at: [http://lmweber.github.io/CrispantCal/](http://lmweber.github.io/CrispantCal/)